Rajkishan0406/Plasma/README.md

 With just a click you can add your current location.
 User are able to track other recipient location and find near by one.
-One can find the best route from his current location to the recipient location using Google Map.
-One can also Filter recipient on the basis of location and blood group
+One can find the best route from his current location to the recipient location using Google Map and also Filter recipient on the basis of location and blood group

 ## Profile